About

 "Michi" is the lovely version of "Michael" in German.
 It is hard to pronounce in English [mee ch ee], "Friedrich" [free dree ch|ck] is a tongue breaker too.
 Just go with the English pronunciation of "Michael" [mai - kl] :)

 For collaboration requests, please ask in public, and provide all context on the why and how, including URLs.
+You can also follow the Developer Advocate request template and create an issue.

 Life is an adventure

 My adventure started in 2002 with studying at the University of Applied Sciences in Hagenberg, Austria.
 Hardware/Software Systems Engineering with the "DI (FH)" degree.
 In 2005 I moved to Vienna, writing my diploma thesis at mobilkom Austria (now A1).
-This involved NFC and multimedia streaming appliances.
-With managing the network for the biggest students dorm in Austria (1800+ students), I came in contact with ACO.net, the University of Vienna, and nic.at.
+The topics involved NFC and multimedia streaming appliances.
+While managing the network for the biggest students dorm in Austria (1800+ students), I came in contact with ACO.net, the University of Vienna, and nic.at.
 I've been with them from 2009 til 2012 and helped manage the .at DNS zone while engaging with monitoring development.

 DNS + Michi (lovely version of Michael in German) = dnsmichi